FBI Fires Peter Strzok, Political Lightning Rod Who Criticized Trump

 The FBI has fired an embattled special agent who was removed from the Russia inquiry after internal investigators discovered he had criticized then-candidate Donald Trump in text messages with another bureau official.

-Peter Strzok had remained on the FBI payroll until his employment finally was terminated on Friday, his attorney said on Monday morning.
+Peter Strzok had remained on the FBI payroll until his employment finally was terminated on Friday, his attorney said Monday morning.

-The bureau's Office of Professional Responsibility had recommended that Strzok be reprimanded with a demotion and 60-day suspension but the office of Deputy FBI Director David Bowdich decided instead that Strzok should be fired altogether.
+The bureau's Office of Professional Responsibility had recommended that Strzok be reprimanded with a demotion and 60-day suspension, but the office of Deputy FBI Director David Bowdich decided instead that Strzok should be fired altogether.

-The FBI made no immediate comment about the news on Monday morning.
+In a statement provided to NPR Monday evening, the FBI said Strzok "was subject to the standard FBI review and disciplinary process after conduct highlighted in the IG report was referred to the FBI's Office of Professional Responsibility."
+The FBI continued: "OPR reviewed the investigative materials, as well as the written and oral responses of Mr. Strzok and his counsel, and issued OPR's decision.
+The Deputy Director, as the senior career FBI official, has the delegated authority to review and modify any disciplinary findings and/or penalty as deemed necessary in the best interest of the FBI."

-But President Trump tweeted Monday saying Strzok "finally" had been let go.
+President Trump tweeted Monday afternon saying Strzok "finally" had been let go.
 "The list of bad players in the FBI & DOJ gets longer & longer," the president also wrote.
 "Based on the fact that Strzok was in charge of the Witch Hunt, will it be dropped?
 It is a total Hoax.
 No Collusion, No Obstruction - I just fight back!"

 Agent Peter Strzok was just fired from the FBI - finally.
 The list of bad players in the FBI & DOJ gets longer & longer.
 Based on the fact that Strzok was in charge of the Witch Hunt, will it be dropped?
 It is a total Hoax.
 No Collusion, No Obstruction - I just fight back!— Donald J. Trump (@realDonaldTrump) August 13, 2018